gavin-lb/gavin-lb/README.md

 - `grape-chess`: a (currently private) fullstack chess webapp project.

   - The front end is written in TypeScript in the Vue3 framework.
 It:
-    - is a SPA that using Vue Router,
+    - is a SPA that uses the Vue Router,
     - utilises Vuetify library for UI components,
     - uses vue3-chessboard (a Vue3 component library of which [I am a contributor](https://github.com/qwerty084/vue3-chessboard/commits?author=gavin-lb))